RonanMarrinan/Latin102Portfolio/Quiz3.md

 3. aprum Erymanthium
 - Erymanthius, Erymanthia, Erymanthium
 4. aves Stymphalides
-- Stymphalus, Stymphala, Stymphalum ❌
+- Stymphalus, Stymphala, Stymphalum ❌ Sytmphalis, Stymphalidis
 5. Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.)
 - Amazonus, Amazona, Amazonum